GamesCreatorsClub/GCCPiWarsBlog/posts/2019/03/09/canyons-of-mars.md

 And `length of arch` is really speed our rover is travelling.

-Now by combing distance of point we want rover to steer and angle we want rover to deflect from the wall (if it is too close or get closer if it is too far) we can get really smooth auto correction as what you can see in the video...
+Now by the combing distance of point we want rover to steer and angle we want rover to deflect from the wall (if it is too close or get closer if it is too far) we can get really smooth auto correction as what you can see in the video...